 This program offers students the opportunity to take their Arabic language skills to the next level through language immersion.
 The program offers a wide variety of courses in Arabic language and culture, literature, religion, history, and communications.
 Students are required to take Advanced Modern Standard Arabic, Advanced Topics in Arabic Conversation, Arabic Writing and Research, plus one additional subject course.
 All courses are taught in Arabic.
 Field trips are also offered as part of this program including a mid-semester rural retreat in the Jordan Valley or the south of Jordan, where you’ll continue classes with your instructors and participate in service-learning activities in local communities.
 Additional information about the program can be found on the CIEE website.

 You will receive credit for all academic courses taken at this institution, and all of your grades from abroad will count toward your Penn State cumulative GPA.
 You may not take any courses overseas on a Pass/Fail basis.

 Students must register for a minimum of 15 credits; students can register for a maximum of 18 credits.

 To see what kind of credit students in past semesters have received for courses taken on this program, visit the CIEE Amman Course Equivalency List.
 Keep in mind you will need to complete the course equivalency process once you have been accepted to your program and after you have completed your registration abroad.
 To obtain specific instructions on this process visit our Course Equivalencies page.
-Students may not take sport activity courses (e.g. sailing, bowling, golf, etc.) abroad.
+Students may not take sport or physical activity courses (e.g. sailing, bowling, yoga, etc.) abroad.
 These courses will not be credited at Penn State.
 To learn how the courses on this program can work into your individual degree audit, meet with your academic adviser.

 Successful applicants will satisfy the pre-requisites established by the program.